-- 11 have an advised harvestable surplus as they are exceeding their CL. - 5 rivers may be opened on a catch and release-only basis subject to IFI management criteria as they have a high probability of achieving 50% of their CL or exceed the minimum mean fry threshold (≥15 fry) in catchment-wide electro-fishing.
+- 11 have an advised harvestable surplus as they are exceeding their CL. - 4 rivers may be opened on a catch and release-only basis subject to IFI management criteria as they have a high probability of achieving at least 50% of their CL or exceed the management catchment-wide electro-fishing minimum mean fry threshold (≥15 fry). - In addition 1 river is advised for closure as it is failing to meet 50% of its CL and is below the management catchment-wide electro-fishing lower mean fry threshold (≥15 fry).

 There are currently 40 rivers or river tributaries of the 144 salmon rivers assessed in Special Areas of Conservation (SACs) where salmon have a qualifying interest under the EU Habitats Directive.
-Of these, only 20 are above their CL.
+Of these, only 22 are above their CL.